 Be a Data Source

-A few months ago I was looking at the links pointing to Moz’s keyword research guide.
+A while ago I was looking at the links pointing to Moz’s keyword research guide.

 And I noticed something SUPER interesting.